kpunith8/udemy-nodejs-course/readme.md

 ### session-cookies

-Store the session to mongoDB using `express-session` and `connect-mongodb-session` packages, and authenticate user with a data stored in cookie
+Store the session to mongoDB using `express-session` and `connect-mongodb-session` packages, and authenticate user with a data stored in cookies.

+### authentication

+Create users with encrypting passwords using `bcryptjs` package, authenticate users with session.
+Protected routes

+Add `CSRF` tokens to avoid CSRF (Cross Site Request Forgery) attacks, using `csurf` package

+Use `connect-flash` package to capture the error in req and display on redirect programmatically.

+Sending email using `SendGrid` service and `nodemailer`, `nodemailer-sendgrid-transport` package

+Resetting passwords